About Me

 • Inspired: Slaying Giants, Walking on Water, and Loving the Bible Again

-• What Is God Life” with Matthew Paul Turner; Illustrated by Ying Hui Tan
+• What Is God Like? with Matthew Paul Turner; Illustrated by Ying Hui Tan [children's book]

-Jeff Chu is the co-curator of the Evolving Faith conference, which was founded by Rachel Held Evans.
+Jeff Chu is the co-curator of the Evolving Faith conference, founded by Rachel Held Evans.
 He is the editor-at-large at Travel + Leisure.
 He also wrote Does Jesus Really Love Me?

 Is Wholehearted Faith a Reliable Source?